-The Javadoc of every type qualifier should include an example use of the qualifier.
+The Javadoc of every type qualifier should include a precise English description and an example use of the qualifier.
+Choose good names for the qualifiers, because users will write these in their source code.

-31.4.2 Declaratively defining the qualifier hierarchy
+31.5.2 Declaratively defining the qualifier hierarchy